Injecting heroin causes both short and long-term damage to the body.

 - Sweating

-Mental Effects of Heroin
+What are the Mental Effects of Heroin

-- Educational or professional hardships: Using an opioid like heroin can cause issues in work or school.
-A person with heroin use disorder may lose interest in work or school activities that they used to enjoy.
-They could have a drop in work performance or lower grades.
-Some people with opioid use disorder begin to miss more work or school days.
+- Educational or professional hardships: A person with opioid use disorder may lose interest in work or school activities that they used to enjoy.
+They may have a drop in work performance or lower grades and begin to miss more work or school days.